Winload.efi Missing or Contains Error

 Error Code: 0xc0000225

-Sometimes, you might encounter other error codes associated with Winload.efi file, like Error code: 0xc00000e, Error code: 0xc000000f, etc. This article will help you to resolve these errors with detailed steps.
+Sometimes, you might encounter other error codes associated with Winload.efi file, like error code 0xc000000e after clone Windows 10, error code: 0xc000000f, winload.efi 0xc0000428, etc. This article will help you to resolve these errors with detailed steps.

-Incorrect registry key.
-The source disk and target disk owns different ID for volumes and drive letter.
-Thus, you have to change the registry key to boot your system after cloning.
+1. The incorrect registry key.
+The source disk and target disk owns different ID for volumes and drive letter, so you have to change the registry key after cloning.

-Corrupted BCD files.
+3. The corrupted BCD files.
 Sometimes, cloning will damage the BCD store files, and then you will get this Winload.efi 0xc0000225 error message.
+Just repair BCD files first.

 Therefore, how to repair Winload.efi missing after clone?
-Don’t worry about it, we will provides the solutions to fix for you quickly in Windows 7/8/10.
+Don’t worry about it, we will provides the solutions to fix quickly in Windows 7/8/10.

-According to the causes, we offer these following solutions for you, just check it.
+According to the causes, we offer these following quick solutions for you, just check it. let's have a glance at the content:

 Solution 1: Disable Secure Boot

 The Secure Boot will stop your system from accessing the winload.efi file if you have a UEFI based computer.
-So find the Secure Boot option in BIOS or UEFI, and then Disabled it.
+So boot into BIOS or UEFI via F2, F8, F12, ESC or DEL key (varies depends on your PC manufacturer), and find the Secure Boot option in BIOS or UEFI, and then Disabled it.

 If above steps are not working for you, try the next way.